Lendico/coding/README.md

-# coding
+# Coding Tasks

-This repository contains information for applicants
+This repository contains information for applicants.
+Data for current tasks can be found in `tasks` directory.